 Learn about the Mughal history of Old Delhi

 From here, take a rickshaw or tuk-tuk to Jama Masjid.
-Dating back to 1656 it is one of India’s largest mosques.
+Dating back to 1656, it is one of India’s largest mosques.
 The courtyard alone can accommodate up to 25,000 people.
 Ascend the 40m high minaret for 360° views of the old city.

-Another tuk-tuk ride away is The Red Fort or Lal Qila.
+Another tuk-tuk ride away is the Red Fort or Lal Qila.
 Built in 1639 by Shah Jahan, it was home to reigning Mughal emperors until 1857.
-A sprawling complex of over 250 acres perambulate its ramparts and learn about its colourful history of sieges, plunder and exiles.
+A sprawling complex of over 250 acres, perambulate its ramparts and learn about its colourful history of sieges, plunder and exiles.

 Make your way to New Delhi

-From here, it’s another taxi ride, to Humayun’s Tomb, one of Delhi’s finest examples of Mughal architecture.
-Completed in 1570 its symmetrical gardens, interspersed with sonorous waterways make an utterly idyllic final resting place.
+From here, it’s another taxi ride to Humayun’s Tomb, one of Delhi’s finest examples of Mughal architecture.
+Completed in 1570, its symmetrical gardens interspersed with sonorous waterways make an utterly idyllic final resting place.
 At the time of writing there is museum and further garden restoration work being completed, which will make this even more of a worthwhile visit.

-If you are in the area on a Thursday, then make sure to experience the evening Qawaalis at the Hazrat Nizamuddin Dargah, a musically intoxicating experience and unforgettable way to witness the beauty of Islamic Sufism.
+If you are in the area on a Thursday, make sure to experience the evening Qawaalis at the Hazrat Nizamuddin Dargah, a musically intoxicating experience and an unforgettable way to witness the beauty of Islamic Sufism.

-Otherwise get a taxi to Lodhi Gardens for an afternoon stroll – a favourite pastime of local Delhiwallas.
+Otherwise, get a taxi to Lodhi Gardens for an afternoon stroll – a favourite pastime of local Delhiwallas.
 From the gardens you can walk to Kahn Market, central Delhi’s preferred shopping area, filled with worldwide names and local boutiques, as well as bars, restaurants and cafes.